 Customer referral programs are referral marketing in action.
-Customers are encouraged to refer the business to family and friends, usually through email, SMS text, Facebook, or other online platforms.
+Customers are encouraged to refer the business to family and friends through email, SMS text, Facebook, or other online platforms.
 Here are the different types of referral marketing programs:

-- Implied referral program:In an implied referral program, your business finds ways to let your target market know that you are doing work for clients similar to them.
 For example, let’s say you are an electrician.
-You could create a pamphlet that showcases your work and leave them at real estate offices and property management offices to serve as a brochure for your business.
+You could create a pamphlet that showcases your work and leave it at real estate offices and property management offices to serve as a brochure for your business.
 Implied referral programs are less direct and more difficult to track, yet they can still be effective.

 The referral program that is the most trackable and scalable is the direct referral program.
-In this article, when we discuss referral programs, we are referring to direct referral programs unless otherwise stated.
+In this section, when we discuss referral programs, we are referring to direct referral programs unless otherwise stated.

 There are two types of reward systems, or incentives, for direct referral programs:

-1. 83% of people trust referrals or recommendations from friends or family members more than any other channel of marketing.
+1. 83% of people trust referrals or recommendations from friends or family members more than any other marketing channel.
 (Nielsen)

-2. 67% of people say they are more likely to buy a product after a friend or family member posted about it on social media.
+2. 67% of people say they are more likely to buy a product after a friend or family member posts about it on social media.
 (Harris Poll)

-3. Word-of-mouth has been shown to improve marketing effectiveness by up to 54%.
+3. Word-of-mouth has improved marketing effectiveness by up to 54%.
 (Market Share)